jamonholmgren/ProMotion/README.md

 # ProMotion - A new way to organize RubyMotion apps.

 ProMotion introduces a new object called "Screens".
-Screens have a one-to-one relationship with your app's screens and can (usually) take the place of view controllers.
+Screens have a one-to-one relationship with your app's designed screens.

 Typical app file structure: